High-dimensional expanders from Kac--Moody--Steinberg groups: Preliminaries

 We will work with a particular choice of weight.
 The idea here is to assign weight 1 to each maximal dimensional simplex and then extend the weight function such that it is balanced.
 We get the following weight function.
 For $\tau \in X{(k)}$, we define it as

 For every $-1 \leq k \leq d-2$, $\tau \in X(k)$, the one-skeleton of $\lk_X(\tau)$ will inherit the weight from $X$.
 Explicitly, given $\tau \in X(k)$ and $\{u, v\} \in \lk_X(\tau)(1)$, we have

-We will write $\lambda_2(K_{\sigma})$ for the second-largest eigenvalue of the weighted random walk operator $M$ on the weighted graph $K_{\sigma}$ seen as an operator on $\ell^2(X(0))$.
-That is, we consider the random walk with probability of choosing an edge proportional to the weight of that edge.
-If $w_\sigma(\{u,v\})$ is the weight of the edge $\{u,v\}$ in $\lk(\sigma)$, then and this defines the random walk on the links.
+Next, we consider the weighted random walk on $K_\sigma$, that is we perform a random walk where the probability of choosing an edge is proportional to the weight of that edge.
+If $w_\sigma(\{u,v\})$ is the weight of the edge $\{u,v\}$ in $\lk(\sigma)$, then defines the weighted random walk operator $M$ acting on $\ell^2(\lk_X(\sigma)(0))$.
+We will write $\lambda_2(K_\sigma)$ for the second largest eigenvalue of $M$.
+Recall that $M$ has largest eigenvalue equal to 1.

 If we consider the link of a simplex $\tau$ of dimension $d-2$, the random walk with respect to this choice of weight, for $X$ and thus for $\lk_X(\tau)$, is simply the standard random walk (as seen on an unweighted graph).